CircleCI-Public/jira-connect-orb/README.md

 Updates the status of JIRA tickets as related commits building in CircleCI pass/fail.

+## Setup
+This Orb uses the existing Atlassian Jira token that can be configured for CircleCI Projects.

 ## Example

 `git commit -m"Working on CIRCLE-1223"`